w3c/scribejs/README.md

 There is a [JSON schema](schemas/nicknames_schema.json) to validate the nickname mapping file.
 The validation is also done run-time; the script warns (on `stderr`) if the nickname mapping file is invalid, and an empty mapping is used instead.

+### Recording actions

+If an action file reference is provided in the config file, then the actions are recorded in that file alongside the generation of the minutes.
+Existing actions are not duplicated.
+The file itself is in JSON with a simple structure.

 ### Pandoc